 - Travel and Expense Management Training

-The Title IX/Sexual Misconduct is a federal requirement module guides you through the definitions of law, your responsibilities, and campus procedures related to sexual harassment, sexual exploitation, and non-consensual activity.
+The Title IX/Sexual Misconduct is a federal requirement module which guides you through the definitions of law, your responsibilities, and campus procedures related to sexual harassment, sexual exploitation, and non-consensual activity.

 The Child Maltreatment module is a state requirement training that addresses your responsibility as a mandatory reporter of child maltreatment.

 The Security and Privacy module is an institutional requirement which provides best practices and University policies pertaining to privacy and security.
 After completing the training, you should be able to identify the principles of security; identify the types of information ASU gathers and maintains; and identify the necessary steps to protect University data.

 Please login to myCampus to acces Blackboard Learn.
 To begin the training session, click on the Employee Training Seminar link in the "My Course" section.
 Your supervisor will be available to support you through this training process.
 The training seminar should be completed within your first 30 days of employment.